 On top of that, collecting feedback from several WCF members and other first mile stakeholders, we’ve been fine-tuning our deforestation monitoring solution.
-Designed with multinational corporations (MNCs) due diligence in mind, our Enterprise features are designed with the EU regulatory framework in mind.
+Designed with multinational corporation’s (MNCs) due diligence in mind, our Enterprise features are designed with the EU regulatory framework in mind.
 Thanks to this smart addition, which will be released by the end of this year, MNCs can check thousands of cocoa plots for deforestation monitoring compliance at a time.
-Doing so, we’ll let exporters future-proof their revenues from the sale of cocoa-based products in Europe while safeguarding farmers’ livelihood.
+By doing so, we’ll let exporters future-proof their revenues from the sale of cocoa-based products in Europe while safeguarding farmers’ livelihoods.

 Meeting a First Mile Traceability Champion